Want to camp in a large, luxurious RV — the biggest, in fact, available on the market?

 Driving a Large Trailer Isn’t as Scary as You Might Think

-But although it might take a second to master, fifth wheel towing isn’t really any more difficult or dangerous than other types of driving once you get the hang of it.
+But although it might take some practice to master, fifth wheel towing isn’t really any more difficult or dangerous than other types of driving once you get the hang of it.
 You’ve just got to develop a keen awareness of your size and pay attention to the other drivers and road obstacles around you.
-And, of course, deal with the regular challenges of towing, like learning which way to turn the wheel when it’s time to shift into reverse.
+And, of course, deal with the regular challenges of towing, like learning which way to turn the wheel when it’s time to back up.

 Fifth Wheel Maintenance

-One of the most pressing examples is the fact that the fifth wheel hitch needs to be lubricated regularly.
+One of the most pressing examples is that the fifth wheel hitch must be lubricated regularly.
 This should be done with a specifically designed 5th wheel slider lubricant like this one.

 You’ll want to wipe away any old or existing grease that can build up on the fifth wheel fittings.
 It can attract dirt and debris that can shorten the lifespan of the hitch.
 It’s especially important to ensure all that grease is wiped from the lock jaw, throat, and pivot points before winter comes.
 This can cause it to freeze and keep the mechanisms from operating properly.